 There are, however, downsides to this PLOC.
 You have to maintain about 20% of your PLOC credit in your First Republic checking account, which meant that I had to move my primary checking account to First Republic (otherwise, I would just have more cash in another checking account).
 First Republic as my primary checking account has been fine so far, even moving from Schwab checking which provided more features.
 After all, this PLOC is a way for First Republic to attain customers with great credit.

 I also had to stick with the 7 year payback period (after the 2 year draw period), which is the lowest payback period offered, but provided the lowest interest rate.
 Additionally, I just applied for the lowest PLOC amount of $60k, but you can go higher.
 These terms were fine for me - $60k is more than enough and I’ll just have to sign up for another PLOC every 2 years.

 However, your PLOC is not guaranteed.
 Wells Fargo recently shut down all their PLOCs, which could happen if the banks find these lines of credits too risky.
-Don’t just rely on a PLOC for your emergency fund.
+Don’t rely on only a PLOC for your emergency fund.

 Apply for a First Republic PLOC and add me, Jonathan Ong, as the First Republic Bank Client in the “How did you hear about us?” section and we’ll both get $300 for this referral.
 Additionally, you may get a few hundred for signing up for the checking account.